ajhenley/gitbook/whatcan_javascript_do.md

+###JavaScript

-<p><span>JavaScript is most commonly used as a client side scripting language.
-This means that JavaScript code is written into an HTML page.
-When a user requests an HTML page with JavaScript in it, the script is sent to the browser and it's up to the browser to do something with it.
-The browser contains a JavaScript engine that processes the JavaScript so the server does not have to.</span></p>
+JavaScript is a client side scripting language.
+JavaScript code is written into an HTML page.
+When a user requests an HTML page with JavaScript in it, the script included with the request.
+The browser contains a JavaScript engine that processes the JavaScript so the server does not have to.

-<p>One of the big issues with JavaScript is to make sure that your page works no matter what browser is being used.A great resource for checking browser compatibility is <a id="" class="" title="" href="http://browsershots.org/" target="">http://browsershots.org/</a>.</p>
+<p>One of the big issues with JavaScript is to make sure that your page works on any browser.
+A great resource for checking browser compatibility is <a id="" class="" title="" href="http://browsershots.org/" target="">http://browsershots.org/</a>.</p>

-<p>The document object model (DOM) is a collection of nodes in the web browser's memory that represent the current web page.
-The nodes are organized as a hirearchy.
-When the DOM is changed the web browser immediately displays the results of the change.</p>
+<p>The document object model (DOM) is a collection of nodes in web browser's memory that represents the current page.
+Document nodes exist in a hirearchy.
+Modifications to the DOM are displayed immediately by the browser.
+Using JavaScript to change the DOM gives you great power over your web page.</p>

 <p>&nbsp;</p>
 <h3>JavaScript Can't ...</h3>
 <ul>